-The company marketed Treakisym in Korea, Taiwan, and Singapore.
-Product sales were mostly in line with targets.
+The company marketed Treakisym in Korea, Taiwan, and Singapore, but did not book sales for Q1 because shipments to overseas clients are planned from Q2 and after.

 For details on previous quarterly and annual results, see the Historical performance section.